 Place key information at the top of the page where users’ eyes are likely to lock at.
-Design the font, background-color of the key information in a way that stands out.
+Design the font, background color of the key information in a way that stands out.

 Your key information could be anything based on your niche or audience persona.
 You can infuse just one out of the above options or as many as you want.
-But don’t overdo as it will make the page look cluttered.
+But don’t overdo it as it will make the page look cluttered.

 A study has shown that if a website’s front page navigation is poor, users are likely to abandon the session — believing the site doesn’t have the stock of goods they are looking for.

 Homepage navigation needs to be clear as crystal.

 A smooth & concise navigational experience is immense for users to find an early way to the ultimate checkout process.

 “84.6% of people believe that any website going with the crowded designs is doing their biggest mistake in the industry.”

 Bombarding users with the crowded, cluttered, overly-hauled elements either on the homepage or even on the subsequent category pages is likely to mess with their smooth user experience.

 Try to keep your homepage as simple as possible.
 By this, your user will have to make the minimum effort to understand your brand offerings.